jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

-Members of the course community, learners as well as the course team, can be given permission to moderate or administer course discussions through a set of discussion administration roles.
+Members of the course community, learners as well as the course team, can be given permission to moderate or administer course discussions through a set of discussion moderation or administration roles.

-.. note:: The course team members that you set up in Studio or in the LMS are not automatically granted discussion administration roles.
-Only people who have a discussion administration role can view all of the discussion contributions, for example in courses using cohorts.
+.. note:: The course team members that you set up in Studio or in the LMS are not automatically granted discussion moderation roles.
+Only people who have a discussion moderation role can view all discussion contributions in a course.

-   Discussion administration roles must be explicitly granted to members of the course team for them to moderate or administer course discussions.
-The course author, and any team members with the Admin role, can grant discussion administration roles.
+   Discussion moderation roles must be explicitly granted to members of the course team for them to moderate or administer course discussions.
+The course author, or any team member who has the **Admin** role, can grant discussion moderation roles.
 For information about assigning discussion privileges, see :ref:`Assigning_discussion_roles`.

 .. note:: Not all options for moderating discussions are available when